-Figure IV.D.4.b(3): Mid-Century Subdistrict - Common Space
+Figure IV.D.4.b(3): Mid-Century Subdistrict - Open Space

-MID-CENTURY SUBDISTRICT MID-CENTURY SUBDISTRICT STANDARDS COMMON SPACE STANDARDS SPECIFIC REQUIREMENTS Lot Coverage (1) - Covered by impervious surfaces such as but not limited to Maximum Lot Coverage (1) 100% buildings, drives, or parking.
-Common Space (2) - Usable Common Space does not need to be located on the Common Space at Multi-Unit Dwelling (2,3,4) 20 sqft/DU (5) ground - green roof or terrace is Common Space at Non-Residential Min.
-20% Lot area acceptable.
-(3) - Usable Common Space may be any combination of Min.
-Landscaped Area 40% Common Space (7) private and Common Space.
-Pedestrian Access (4) - Parking may not be counted as Common Space.
-Pedestrian Access to Common Space Required A (5) - Common Space at multi- Main Entrance Location (6) Primary or Secondary St. B dwelling is 20 sf. ft. per dwelling unit or 20% of lot area, whichever is greater.
-(6) - Main entrance location shall be directly accessed from a sidewalk along a street rather than from a parking lot.
-(7) - Minimum landscape requirement applies only to Common Space.
+MID-CENTURY SUBDISTRICT MID-CENTURY SUBDISTRICT STANDARDS OPEN SPACE STANDARDS SPECIFIC REQUIRMENTS Lot Coverage 1 - Covered by impervious surfaces such as but not limited to buildings.
+Maximum Lot Coverage (1) 100% drives, or parking.
+Open Space 2 - Usable Open Space does not need to be located on the ground - Open Space at Multi-Unit Dwelling (2,3,4)20 sqft/DU (5)Open Space at Non-ResidentialMin.
+10% Lot Area green roof or terrace is acceptable.
+3 - Usable Open Space may be a combination of private and Public Min.
+Landscaped Area 40% Common Space (7) Open Space.
+Pedestrian Access 4 - Parking may not be counted as Open Space.
+5 - Open Space at multi-dwelling is Pedestrian Access to Open Space Required A Main Entrance Location (6) Primary or Secondary St. B 30 sq. ft. per dwelling unit or 30% of lot area, whichever is greater.
+New development sites that exceed 1/4 acre are required to provide 30% of the Open Space required as Public Open Space.
+Covered, shaded areas (arcades, pergolas, etc.) can count toward the Open Space requirements.
+6 - Main entrance location shall be directly accessed from a sidewalk along a street rather than from a parking lot.
+7 - Minimum landscape requirement applies only to Public Open Space.
+8 - Adaptive Reuse projects on sites under 1/2 acre are exempt from the Open Space requirements.